peteroupc/peteroupc.github.io/random.md

 Before an instance of the RNG generates a random number, it must have been initialized ("seeded") with a seed defined as follows.
 The seed&mdash;
 - must have as many bits as the PRNG's _state length_,
-- must consist of data that ultimately derives from the output of one or more nondeterministic sources, where the output is at least as hard to predict as fully random data with as many bits as the PRNG's _state length_,
+- must consist of data that ultimately derives from the output of one or more nondeterministic sources, where the output is at least as hard to predict as fully random data with as many bits as the PRNG's _state length_, and
-- must consist of data that does not contain, in whole or in part, the PRNG's own output, and
 - may be mixed with arbitrary data other than the seed as long as the result is no easier to predict.

 The RNG should be reseeded, using a newly generated seed as described earlier, to help ensure the unguessability of its output.
 If the implementation reseeds, it must do so before it generates more than 2<sup>67</sup> bits without reseeding, and should do so as often as feasible (whenever doing so would not slow down applications undesirably).